huggingface/blog/mms_adapters.md

      'sampling_rate': 48000}
 ```

-In the example above we can see that the audio data is loaded with a sampling rate of 48kHz whereas 16kHz are expected by the model.
+In the example above we can see that the audio data is loaded with a sampling rate of 48kHz whereas the model expects 16kHz, as we saw.
 We can set the audio feature to the correct sampling rate by making use of [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column):

 ```python